tareko/recipes/cinnamon buns.md

 * Cut into 12 slices and place in a greased 9×13 baking pan.****
 * Cover the pan and allow the rolls to rise for 20 minutes or until nearly double.
 * Preheat the oven to 375 degrees.
 * Warm the heavy cream until the chill is off.
-Don’t make it hot…you just don’t want it cold.
-It should be warm to the touch.
+It should be warm to the touch, but not hot.
 * Once the rolls have risen, pour the heavy cream over the top of the rolls, allowing it to soak down in and around the rolls.
 * Bake at 375 degrees for 20-22 minutes, until the rolls are lightly golden brown and the center rolls are cooked through.
-Note…the time will vary based on how big the rolls are, what type of pan, how close the rolls are packed, etc. They could take up to 25-27 minutes.
 Check the rolls at 20 minutes.
 If they are getting too browned, cover loosely with foil for the remaining baking time.
 * While the rolls are cooling, prepare the cream cheese frosting.
 * In a large bowl, combine the softened cream cheese and butter using a hand mixer.
 Blend well.
 * Add in your favorite extract and the powdered sugar.
 Beat until combined.